inSure (SURE) Price Hits $0.0095

 - Ondori (RSTR) traded flat against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-inSure (SURE) is a coin. inSure’s total supply is 88,000,000,000 coins and its circulating supply is 3,585,783,160 coins. inSure’s official Twitter account is @InsureToken and its Facebook page is accessible here. inSure’s official website is insuretoken.net.
+inSure is a coin. inSure’s total supply is 88,000,000,000 coins and its circulating supply is 3,585,783,160 coins. inSure’s official Twitter account is @InsureToken and its Facebook page is accessible here.
+The official website for inSure is insuretoken.net.

 Buying and Selling inSure

-It is usually not currently possible to purchase alternative cryptocurrencies such as inSure directly using U.S. dollars.
-Investors seeking to acquire inSure should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase inSure using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as inSure directly using U.S. dollars.
+Investors seeking to trade inSure should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy inSure using one of the exchanges listed above.

 Receive News & Updates for inSure Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for inSure and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.